aslamhossain43/Java-Design-Patterns/README.md

 4. Singleton – Ensures that at most only one instance of an object exists throughout application.
 Example: Saves memory because object is not created at each request.
 Only single instance is reused again and again.It used in multi-threaded and database applications.
 It is used in logging, caching, thread pools, configuration settings etc. It is used by Calendar classes (Runtime).

-5. Prototype Pattern - cloning of an existing object and can be customized if needed.
+5. Prototype Pattern - Cloning of an existing object and can be customized if needed.
 Example: In game cloning object that reduces memory consume.

 ## Structural design patterns